Quantum Kernels and Support Vector Machines

 selected_prediction_true_labels = selected_prediction_set.loc[:, label_col]

-t-SNE is a technique for dimensionality reduction that is particularly suited for the visualization of high-dimensional datasets
+t-SNE is a technique for dimensionality reduction that is particularly suited for the visualization of high-dimensional datasets:

 def scatter(x, colors):

-# We create a scatter plot.
+# Create a scatter plot

 f = plt.figure(figsize=(8, 8))